odea-project/qAlgorithms/report/report.md

 the established process parameters.
 Test 3) controls this in the mz dimension, with a tolerance of the mean centroid error times two.
-It was chosen since the (hypothetical) centroids at position of median and mean can be counted as identical if they overlap, and both are assumed to have the same error.
+It was chosen since the (hypothetical) centroids at the position of median and mean can be counted as identical if they overlap, and both are assumed to have the same error.
 For consistency, especially between large bins, the actual centroid error of the median is not considered.
-(@gerrit: explain what you are investigating with this test. and discuss the results from it // adressed) If this condition is not fulfilled, it is possible that the generated bin encompasses multiple bins and/or noise, leading to a skewed distribution.
+If this condition is not fulfilled, it is possible that the generated bin encompasses multiple bins and/or noise, leading to a skewed distribution.
-This asymmetry is less relevant for small bins with large gaps between points, since mean and median deviate more stongly here.
+This asymmetry is less relevant for small bins with large gaps between points since the mean and median deviate more strongly here.
 It is questionable whether those bins contain real peaks to begin with.

 **5) Points Outside the 3-&sigma; Interval**

-This function is a simple test for normality and too heavy scattering.
+This function is a simple test for normality and too-heavy scattering.
 At 3 sigma, the likelihood of a point being part of a normally distributed sample is similar to the 1% error margin used to calculate the critical value during binning.
-Since this estimate does not consider the absolute deviation of the outliers, it should only be used as a component of estimating the correctness of bins which show heavy scattering.
+Since this estimate does not consider the absolute deviation of the outliers, it should only be used as a component of estimating the correctness of bins that show heavy scattering.

 **6) DQSB below 0.5**